Bay Area Challenge

 Bringing About A Stronger, Safer Bay For Everyone to Enjoy

-After the success of the Hurricane Sandy competition, the city of San Francisco reached out to replicate the challenge.
+After the success of the Hurricane Sandy competition, the city of San Francisco reached out to Rebuild by Design to co-design a challenge for the Bay Region.
 Instead of responding to a disaster, their challenge was to plan long-term for sea level rise.
 The premise of the Resilient by Design Bay Area Challenge (RbD) was both simple and audacious.
 As flood risks increase due to intensified severe storms and sea level rise, organizers asked the question – can the Bay Area come together to shift its course and build a more resilient region before a big disaster hits, and can we address other regional challenges along the way?

 Launched in 2017, the Bay Area Challenge inspired, activated, and informed individuals and institutions throughout the region to take seriously the threat of climate change.
 The regional momentum generated will continue on as communities work together to build resilience, implement Resilient by Design projects and address sea level rise and climate change impacts around San Francisco Bay.
 However, we know that to take on such an enormous challenge the work has only begun.